syncore/a2sapi/README.md

 - Change directory to `build/nix` if you're on Linux/OSX or `build\win` if you're on Windows and launch the appropriate `build.sh` or `build.bat`script.
 - Change back to the root directory, then change directory to `getfiles` and run the appropriate `get_countrydb` script to get the geolocation database file, which is the GeoLite2 City free database [provided by MaxMind](http://dev.maxmind.com/geoip/geoip2/geolite2/).
 	- Note: if you're on Windows you'll need `wget` and `gzip` see the discussion above for the binary installation.
-	- Updates for this country database are provided by MaxMind on the first Tuesday of every month, so you can run the script again at that time to get the updates.
+	- Updates for this geolocation database are provided by MaxMind on the first Tuesday of every month, so you can run the script again at that time to get the updates.

+### Launching
 - The resulting executable will be located in the `bin` directory.
 On first run, you will need to generate the configuration file by passing the `--config` flag to the executable.
   - The configuration file will be stored in the `conf` directory.
-### Launching
 - After generating the configuration file, launch the application by running the `a2sapi` executable in the `bin` directory.
 	- If you'd like to see a few command-line options, then pass the `--h` flag to the executable.